Dining Room Art

 Think about what's at eye level.
 When seated, the natural sightline is lower than when standing.
 Hang dining room art so the centre of the print sits roughly at seated eye height (around 120–130cm from the floor) rather than standing eye height.

 Go larger than you think.
 Dining walls tend to be uninterrupted by furniture, which means art has room to breathe.
 A single A1 or A0 print above a sideboard or buffet can anchor the whole room.
 Our gallery wall sets offer curated combinations if you prefer a grouped approach.
 Explore living room wall art, bedroom art, and hallway art for coordinated looks across your home.
-Use Blankwall AR to test in your dining room before committing.

 Shop by Subject